Sky Sports: get it cheaper

-The prices listed above include each provider's basic broadband and calls deals and are correct at the time of writing.
+The monthly prices listed above are the providers' standard prices for basic broadband and calls - so depending on offers it may be possible to get them cheaper - and are correct at the time of this update.

 As mentioned above, Sky's deals don't include any inclusive calls, while Virgin include weekend calls.
 TalkTalk are the most generous, including evening and weekend calls as part of the package.

 Note also that Sky are in there twice.
-As well as their standard unlimited broadband package, they also offer a capped package, suitable for lighter users, to people who take both phone and TV, which costs £5 a month.
+As well as their standard unlimited broadband package, they also offer a capped package, suitable for lighter users, to people who take both phone and TV, which, outside introductory offers, costs £5 a month.